thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 interactions (via `union()`) cause drastic global structural change.

-If you want to find out more about Union-Find and the Disjoint Set data structure, I refer you to Robert Sedgewick’s & Kevin Wayne’s [amazing lecture notes](https://algs4.cs.princeton.edu/lectures/15UnionFind-2x2.pdf) of their Princeton [Algorithms course](https://algs4.cs.princeton.edu), which contain lots of implementation details and diagrams.
+If you want to find out more about Union-Find and the Disjoint Set data structure, I refer you to Robert Sedgewick's & Kevin Wayne's [amazing lecture notes](https://algs4.cs.princeton.edu/lectures/15UnionFind-2x2.pdf) of their Princeton [Algorithms course](https://algs4.cs.princeton.edu), which contain lots of implementation details and diagrams.